dennis1804/iq-swagger/README.md

 ```
 Next to that it's recommended to add the JWT-auth package. this will provide an auth-token based login for your API.
 It will also work with the swagger documentation which requires a token to make most api-calls.
+alternatively you can use bearer tokens but this has not been tested.

-now that the code is ready, you can add the javascripts to your public folder with: `php artisan vendor:publish --provider=SwaggerServiceProvider`
+now that the code is ready, you can add the javascripts to your public folder with: `php artisan vendor:publish`

 ## php artisan iq:swagger

 The package also comes with an artisan command which has to be executed every time you have edited a docblock.
-this command will read all the docblocks and format them to a swagger.json file.
+this command will read all the docblocks and format them to a swagger.yaml / json file.
 all you have to do is execute the following command:
 `php artisan iq:swagger`
-This will read all the routes which have `/api` in it.
+This will read all the routes which have `api` in it.

 ## The docblock